 Ben: After the mixture has been through homogenization it is then sent to an insulated storage tank for the aging process.

 Here it is stored for 4 hours or overnight which allows time for fats to cool down and to crystallize.
 The purpose of this is to give better whipping qualities for the mix, body, and texture.
 While the ice cream is aged in the storage tanks, flavors such as vanilla, chocolate or fruit extracts are added into the mixture.
 Flavors aren’t the only thing added to the mix in the tanks, colors and dyes are also added.
 Today we are making cookies and cream ice cream so this is where we add the vanilla flavoring to the mix.
 Here we can also add chocolate or strawberry flavorings.
+For example, if we make strawberry flavored ice cream we add strawberry flavoring.
+If we are making a cake batter ice cream we add a different flavoring.

 Erika: After the aging process the mixture is then sent through a dynamic freezer.

-Here the water in mixture becomes frozen in 30 seconds.
+Here the water in the mixture becomes frozen in 30 seconds.
 It has rotating blades inside the barrel to helpkeep the ice scrapped off the surface.
-There are also dashers inside of the barrel help to incorporate air.
+There are also dashers inside of the barrel help to incorporate air. (hold up and show examples of each… who is doing this?)

 When air is incorporated into to the mixture it is called overrun.
 Overrun is the volume of ice cream mixture compared to the amount of air that is incorporated.
 The lower the amount of air incorporated means that the ice cream is of higher quality or low overrun, higher amounts of air incorporated means that the ice cream is of lower quality and cheaper to produce.
-Standard brands have an overrun of 100-120% and example of these types of ice creams are the store off brands, like Kroger or Wal-mart.
+Standard brands have an overrun of 100-120% and example of these types of ice creams are the store brands, like Kroger or Wal-mart.
 Premium Brands have 60-90% overrun, and an example would be Breyer’s ice cream.
 Super premium brands have an overrun of 25-50% and examples of these would be Haagen Daaz and Ben and Jerry’s brands of ice cream.
 Ice creams with lower overrun tend to melt more quickly than ice cream with a higher overrun.

 Here at From Cow to Cone our ice cream is a Premium brand and our ice cream contains 70% overrun.

-When the ice cream is softly frozen the particle feeder breaks up nuts, candies, and cookies and feeds them into the Dynamic Freezer, where they are mixed in with the semi-frozen liquid.
+When the ice cream is softly frozen, the particle feeder breaks up nuts, candies, and cookies and feeds them into the Dynamic Freezer, where they are mixed in with the semi-frozen liquid.
 Since we are making Cookies and Cream ice cream today, this is where the cookies are added to create our product.
+(Who is showing this?)
+(Maybe mention something about them having to be crushed… you don’t add whole oreo cookies)

-Heather: Ice cream can come in different textures such as soft serve or sorbet.
+Heather: Ice cream can come in different textures such as soft serve, sherbert or sorbet.
 Soft serve ice cream tends to usually have a milk fat content of 3-6% compared to regular ice cream which is usually 10-18%.
 It is also stored at 25˚ F compared to regular ice cream at 5˚ F. A soft serve ice cream machine is similar to a mini dynamic freezer.
-The reason it is so light is because it doesn’t freeze as long as regualur ice cream.
+The reason it is so light is because it doesn’t freeze as long as regular ice cream.

 Sorbet is a frozen dessert made from sweetened water flavored with fruit which is typically juice or puree, wine, and/or liqueur.

+Sherbert is…

 Ben: With the particles now put into the mixture we are now ready to package the ice cream.
 So let’s head over to the filing heads.